The Cheeger problem in abstract measure spaces: Introduction

-The fourth author has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.~945655).
+The fourth-named author has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No.~945655).

-The present research has been started during a visit of the first and fourth author at the Mathematics Department of the University of Trento.
+The present research has been started during a visit of the first-named and fourth-named authors at the Mathematics Department of the University of Trento.
 The authors have worked on the present paper during the \textit{XXXI Convegno Nazionale di Calcolo delle Variazioni} held in Levico Terme (Italy), supported by the the Mathematics Department of the University of Trento and the Centro Internazionale per la Ricerca Matematica (CIRM).
 The authors wish to thank these institutions for their support and kind hospitality.